 Show validation progress in the Save button

-Use savePendingLabel and submitFeedbackDelay on Form to keep users informed while slow async field validators are running.
+Use savePendingLabel and submitFeedbackDelay on Form to keep users informed while slow field validators are running.

-When a field's async onValidate handler makes a network call, the form automatically disables the Submit button until every pending check has resolved.
+When a field's onValidate handler performs a slow check, the form automatically disables the Submit button until every field is ready.
 Two additional props let you sharpen the experience:

-savePendingLabel— the text shown on the Submit button while validation is still in-flight (default:"Validating...").submitFeedbackDelay— how many milliseconds to wait before switching the button label, so checks that finish quickly don't cause a distracting flash (default:100).
+• submitFeedbackDelay - how many milliseconds to wait before switching the button label, so checks that finish quickly do not cause a distracting flash (default: 100).

 The example below asks a server whether a chosen domain name is already registered.
-While the async onValidate promise is pending, the Save button shows "Checking domain…" and stays disabled.
-Once the promise resolves, validationDisplayDelay ensures the result is shown immediately — without requiring the user to click away from the field.
+While that check is running, the Save button shows "Checking domain..." and stays disabled.
+Once the check finishes, validationDisplayDelay ensures the result is shown immediately, without requiring the user to click away from the field.

 <App>